Have you ever wondered how you could make your conversations with people more interesting?

 “Hey, I’m Jason, Sophia’s friend!”

-– ” Hey Jason, I’m Frank so how did you guys meet?”
+” Hey, I’m Frank.
+So how did you guys meet?”

-Essentially you’re holding some critical piece information back, usually some information that they, for their part, have given you.
+Essentially, you’re holding some critical piece of information back.
+It’s usually some information that they, for their part, have given you.
 Like say their name, function, reason for being here or whatever it might be depending on the context.

-What you are doing is withholding the same information, and usually they will be very curious to find out the longer you leave it unsaid.
-It’s like someone telling you their secret, and you not reciprocating with YOUR secret… 🙂
+What you are doing is withholding the same information.
+Usually, they will be very curious to find out the longer you leave it unsaid.
+It’s like someone telling you their secret and you not reciprocating with YOUR secret.

-It’s not wise to talk about yourself too much during a conversation, but it is your time to speak and talk about what you like to do, it’s always good to do it an engaging way.
+It’s not wise to talk about yourself too much during a conversation.
+However, if it is your time to speak and talk about what you like to do, it’s always good to do it an engaging way.

-You want the person in front of you to feel what you feel so there can be a connection, and when there is a connection, there is potential for a relationship (of any kind).
+You want the person in front of you to feel what you feel to establish connection.
+Once there is a connection, there is potential for a relationship (of any kind).

 So don’t be afraid to talk passionately or even reveal a bit of your humor!

 I once met a girl who happened to be in a managing position at a large retail store.
-I asked her about her day-to-day in that position, and she got so wound up talking about it that at one point she was stood up (from the table we were sitting at) actually ROLEPLAYING some of the conversation she was having with her co-workers!
+I asked her about her day-to-day in that position.
+Sshe got so wound up talking about it that at one point, she was stood up from the table we were sitting at.
+She started role-playing some of the conversation she was having with her co-workers!

-It was a real treat, you could see she was passionate about her job and her little act just made me even more CURIOUS about her job, and who she was really.
+It was a real treat.
+You could see she was passionate about her job and her little act just made me even more curious about her job and who she really was.

-And she did it so well it opened up all kinds of questions, had she taken acting classes, did she like comedy movies, had she seen this or that other movie…etc.
+She did everything so well that it opened up all kinds of questions.
+Did she take acting classes?
+Did she like comedy movies?
+Had she seen this or that other movie?